Sermon: Faith (Part Four)

 Ominous - very ominous words.
 In terms of faith, what John said in that last paragraph puts this chapter into a very different perspective.
 Everyone hearing God's word is confronted with a choice: believe it and obey it, or take the chance of dying.

-Not only does Keil & Delitzsch say that, but the Jewish Publication Society, the King James Version, and the Revised Standard Version all say something to reinforce something else that occurred.
+An interesting sequence.
+Not only does Keil & Delitzsch say that, but the Jewish Publication Society, the King James Version, and the Revised Standard Version all say something to reinforce something else that occurred:

 Genesis 19:26 But his wife looked back behind him, and she became a pillar of salt.